PatrickDew/ArucoPoseEstimation/README.md

     ros2 topic info /aruco/markers
     ros2 topic info /aruco/poses
 ```
 These topics should show the relevant data being published.
 - Ensure that the parameters used in the launch file are correct.
 Double-check the dictionary type (e.g., `DICT_5X5_250`) and marker size.

-**Solution Summary**:
-- Confirm that the camera and ArUco topics are correctly mapped.
-- Verify that the `/aruco/image`, `/aruco/markers`, and `/aruco/poses` topics are receiving data.

 ---

 ### 2. Invalid Message Type (aruco_interfaces/msg/ArucoMarkers)